telus/tds-core/src/components/Link/ButtonLink/ButtonLink.md

 * Make sure the button text describes an action.
 * Buttons should not be disabled.

-#### Placing Button Links on images
+### Placing buttons on dark backgrounds

-Use the `outlined` variant when placing a button on top of an image, which will cause the image to show through.
-You can also `invert` the colour scheme.
+Use the `inverted` button link on top of a dark background (TELUS approved colours or images).

 Use this variant with caution.
-There will be accessibility issues if the colour contrast of the image and the button text is too low, including the hover state.
+There will be accessibility issues if the colour contrast of the image and the button text is too low in the hover state.

 ```
 const Hero = require('../../__docs__/Hero').default;

 <Hero>
-  <ButtonLink variant="outlined" invert>Advanced solutions</ButtonLink>
+  <ButtonLink variant="inverted">Advanced solutions</ButtonLink>
 </Hero>
 ```